 Finding out if you need a bone graft is a straightforward, painless procedure but you will need to be examined by an oral surgeon.

-The height, width and density of your bone will be analyzed as the long-term success of dental implants is directly related to the bone they are placed in.
+The height, width, and density of your bone will be analyzed as the long-term success of dental implants are directly related to the bone they are placed in.

 Bone graft post-extraction

 Some patients choose to have a bone graft at the time of tooth extraction even if they are not necessarily planning to get an implant right away.
 This type of bone graft is called socket preservation and provides a few benefits: